 When choosing a commercial web hosting solution provider, carefully consider the following criteria:

-Reliability – Your website needs to be accessible to visitors and users 24/7.
+Reliability – Your website needs to be accessible to users and visitors 24/7.
 Choose web hosting that guarantees at least 99% uptime.

 Speed Of Access – As well as being reliable, the service needs to be fast.

-Cost – Not only the cost of hosting, but also how much it will cost you if you go over the data quota.
+Cost – Not only the cost of hosting, but also how much extra you will have to pay if you go over the allocated data.

 Technical Support – Things always seem to go wrong at the most inconvenient moments.
-We recommend choosing hosting companies that offer fast support response times, remain available around the clock (including weekends and public holidays), and that have competent technical staff who can deal with any kind of problem that comes up.
+We recommend choosing hosting companies that offer fast support response times, are available around the clock (including weekends and public holidays), and that have competent technical staff who can deal with any kind of problem you experience.

 Essential Scripts & Applications – WordPress requires certain scripts and applications to be installed on your server.